|

 installment includes payment of both principal and

+interest.
 Fixed Period ARM - Provides

 a fixed rate for 3, 5, 7 or 10 years then adjusts